-SU MMARY 2
+SL JMMARY 2

 1. MENWIZ: A QUICK TOUR 3

 1.1 Background 3

 1.2 Lets go to the code, finally!
 5

 Library to include 5

-Global variables to create 5
+Global variables 5

-Code required to create the menu structure 5
+Code required to create the menu structure 6

-Code to declare navigation devices (buttons) 6
+Declare navigation devices (navButtons) 6

-Few more lines to refine the example 6
+Few more lines to refine the example 7

-How to debug 6
+How to debug (getErrorMessage) 7

 All together now!
-We can now assemble the whole examples (the full code is in library example file
+We can now assemble the whole example 7

-Quick_tour.ino 7

 1.3 "Advanced" functions 8

+How to change the default behavior of menu terminal nodes (setBehaviour) 8

-Quick way to draw an entire formatted screen with one function 8
+How to draw an entire formatted screen with one function (drawUsrScreen) 9

-Temporized default screens (splash and default screens) 8
+Temporized default screens (addSplash and addUsrScreen) 9

-Internal variables and memory limits 8
+Internal variables and memory limits 9

-2. MENWIZ changes history 11
+How to use your input devices instead of standard digital buttons (addUsrNav) 10

+How to save your MENWIZ variables to EEPROM (writeEeprom and readEeprom) 11

+Use the internal variable sbuf to save space 12

+M ENWIZ change history 13